 Continuing Education Activity

-- Treatment for a major depressive disorder (MDD) in adults
+- In its transdermal patch formulation, this drug is approved for treating major depressive disorder (MDD) in adults.

 Mechanism of Action